-A Head of Events and Field Marketing at a fast-growing data reliability company described the moment her team finally closed a customer from an event dinner: "I literally had a celebration when we finally closed something.
+A Head of Events and Field Marketing at a fast-growing data reliability company spent a year tracking every person her team met at their recurring data leader dinners, all the way through to a closed deal.
+When the first one converted, she had something most event marketers never get: an unbroken record connecting one dinner conversation to one signed contract.
+"I literally had a celebration when we finally closed something.
 I have the proof that this business model not only starts and generates the opportunities, but goes all the way through."

 The relief of finally having proof is a feeling every event marketer knows.
 There’s no question that events work.
 They're the only way to get people in a room and build trust and relationships face to face.
 A HockeyStack analysis showed that while events only receive credit for 6.5% of closed deals, event-sourced deals generally have higher ACVs and shorter sales cycles.

-The proof that events work shouldn’t be hard to find.
+The proof that events work shouldn’t take a year of manual tracking.

 The context problem in event marketing attribution